-- 10.1 All maintenance issues should be carried out with the guiding principle that they should ensure that conditions are as similar as possible for both sides throughout the match, and in line with each venue's COVID guidelines for groundstaff. - $10.2 \; \text{Law } 10.1$ (Before the match) shall apply with the addition that: - 10.2.1 The whole pitch shall be covered the night before the match and, if necessary, until the first ball is bowled; and whenever necessary and possible at any time prior to that during the preparation of the pitch.
-The areas detailed in 10.3.2.1 to 10.3.2.4 shall also be covered the night before the match. - 10.2.2 The Umpires shall establish prior to the toss which method of covering of the match pitch shall be used during the course of the match. - $10.3 \; \text{Law } 10.2 \; \text{(During the match)} \; \text{and Law } 10.3 \; \text{(Removal of covers)} \; \text{shall be replaced by:}$ - 10.3.1 The whole pitch shall be covered: - $10.3.1.1 \ {\rm On\ each\ night\ of\ the\ match\ and,\ if\ necessary,\ throughout\ any\ rest\ days.}$ - 10.3.1.2 In the event of play being suspended on account of rain during the specified hours of play, and at the interval between innings on account of rain. - 10.3.1.3 The covers shall be removed prior to the start of play provided it is not raining at the time, but they will be replaced if rain falls prior to the commencement of play.
-The time for the removal of covers shall be at the Groundsman's discretion. - 10.3.1.4 If flatsheet covers are to be used on pitches from 48 hours before the start through to the end of matches, a dry coir mat or equivalent must be placed under the sheet. - 10.3.2 The following areas will be covered, in addition to the pitch as in 10.3.1 above, unless the Umpires determine otherwise: - 10.3.2.1 The bowler's 'run up' to a distance of at least 10yards, with a width of 4 yards. - 10.3.2.2 At least 20 feet either side of the length of the pitch.
+- 10.1 All maintenance issues should be carried out with the guiding principle that they should ensure that conditions are as similar as possible for both sides throughout the match, and in line with each venue's applicable COVID guidelines for groundstaff. - 10.2 Law 10.1 (Before the match) shall apply with the addition that: - 10.2.1 The whole pitch shall be covered the night before the match and, if necessary, until the first ball is bowled; and whenever necessary and possible at any time prior to that during the preparation of the pitch.
+The areas detailed in Playing Condition 10.3.2(a) to 10.3.2(d) shall also be covered the night before the match. - 10.2.2 The umpires shall establish prior to the toss which method of covering of the match pitch shall be used during the course of the match. - 10.3 Law 10.2 (During the match) and Law 10.3 (Removal of covers) shall be replaced by: - 10.3.1 The whole pitch shall be covered: - (a) on each night of the match and, if necessary, throughout any rest days; - (b) in the event of play being suspended on account of rain during the specified hours of play, and at the interval between innings on account of rain; - (c) the covers shall be removed prior to the start of play provided it is not raining at the time, but they will be replaced if rain falls prior to the commencement of play.
+The time for the removal of covers shall be at the Groundsperson's discretion; - (d) if flatsheet covers are to be used on pitches from 48 hours before the start through to the end of matches, a dry coir mat or equivalent must be placed under the sheet. - 10.3.2 The following areas will be covered, in addition to the pitch as in Playing Condition 10.3.1 above, unless the umpires determine otherwise: - (a) the bowler's 'run up' to a distance of at least 10 yards, with a width of 4 yards; - (b) at least 20 feet either side of the length of the pitch; - (c) the whole square including all worn patches;

-10.3.2.3 The whole square including all worn patches. - 10.3.2.4 The outfield, as much as is practicable. - 10.3.3 Covering During Play - 10.3.3.1 In order to make play possible, the Umpires may decide to have particularly wet or muddy areas covered by mats or blankets whilst play is in progress. - 10.3.3.2 Any pitch(es) being prepared for a future match may be protected by a porous mat in order to avoid unnecessary damage.
+(d) the outfield, as much as is practicable.

+10.3.3 Covering During Play

+- (a) In order to make play possible, the umpires may decide to have particularly wet or muddy areas covered by mats or blankets whilst play is in progress. - (b) Any pitch(es) being prepared for a future match may be protected by a porous mat in order to avoid unnecessary damage.

-11 Law 11 - Intervals
+11 LAW 11 - INTERVALS

 - 11.1 There will normally be two sessions of play of 65 minutes each, excluding any Strategic Timeout, separated by an interval of 15 minutes.
-Law 11.9 (Agreement to forgo intervals) shall not apply. - 11.2 If the innings of the team batting first is completed prior to the scheduled time for the Interval, the Interval shall take place immediately and the Innings of the team batting second will commence correspondingly earlier. - 11.3 On any occasion where the innings of the side batting first is delayed or interrupted, the Umpires will reduce the length of the interval to 10 minutes.
+Law 11.9 (Agreement to forgo intervals) shall not apply. - 11.2 If the innings of the team batting first is completed prior to the scheduled time for the interval, the interval shall take place immediately and the innings of the team batting second will commence correspondingly earlier. - 11.3 On any occasion where the innings of the side batting first is delayed or interrupted, the umpires will reduce the length of the interval to 10 minutes.